 Vitantonio Liuzzi once was considered as Italian hot prospect in Formula 1, but as many of his compatriots, he didn’t meet expectations.
 He recorded 80 starts in the Formula 1 World Championship between 2005 and 2011, driving for four different teams.
 He scored no wins or podiums.

 In other racing competitions during a career, his greatest result was a victory in the 2004 International Formula 3000 Championship.

-He was born on 6th of August, 1980 in Locorotondo, in Apulia region in Southern Italy.
-Just like most of his colleagues, Liuzzi started his career in karting.
+Born in August 1980 in Locorotondo, in Apulia region in Southern Italy, Liuzzi started his career in karting.
 In 1993, he won the Italian Championship while two years later he was the World Championship runner-up.
 After he has won many races at the national and international level, Liuzzi was ready for a bigger stage in 2001.